Food & Water Dishes for Tortoises

 Caution!
-Ramp bowls are NOT a good choice as water dishes for small baby tortoises.
+Most ramp type reptile bowls are NOT a good choice as water dishes for small baby tortoises.
 Little ones can clip over while attempting to climb up the high sides, end up upside down in the water, and drown.
-I've noticed that my babies mostly turn over if they are in a group.
-They like to climb over each other and then get accidentally pushed or turned over.